 The Challenge

-Competitive landscape: 50+ news outlets, blogs, and social accounts covering the same stories.
+A mid-market regional newsroom (30 journalists) covers politics, business, and culture across a diverse readership (left-leaning, center, right-leaning).
+Their challenge: Competitive landscape: 50+ news outlets, blogs, and social accounts covering the same stories.
 How are competitors framing coverage differently?
 What propaganda techniques are they using?
 Are they deceiving their readers?
+The problem:- Journalists manually browsed competitor sites

 - No systematic way to flag propaganda or manipulative framing